ASUS Dynamic OC Switcher allows dynamic switching between AMD Precision Boost Overdrive and OC mode on AMD Ryzen processors.

 - What is the lowest frequency we will allow

 - At which point do we want DOS to switch between PBO and OC Mode

 Sadly, we cannot simply configure a minimum frequency and have the system switch based on that.
-Instead, we need to use a proxy metric: a certain current threshold or a certain temperature threshold.
-There is not one specific method of determining the right threshold, so I’ll show you two examples: one with Prime95 Small FFTs and one with Cinebench R23.
+Instead, we need to use a proxy metric: a specific current or temperature threshold.
+There is no perfect method of determining the ideal threshold, so I’ll show you one example using Prime95 Small FFTs without AVX.

 The exact trigger point will depend on your CPU, your motherboard, your cooling, and your system.
 One way of identifying the right trigger point is to check the CPU current during a benchmark workload.
 I’ll give you an example.

 First, make sure the system is set to default settings with Precision Boost Overdrive enabled.
 Then go in the Operating System, you can use HWinfo and Prime 95 without AVX.
 Gradually increase the amount of Prime 95 threads until you see the operating frequency drop below your desired manual overclock.
 When this happens, check the CPU current in HWinfo.
 This is the value you can use to configure DOS OC.

 As a rule of thumb, you should expect a high manual overclock to have a low current threshold and vice versa.